Tryptophan: Benefits, Supplements, Foods, Deficiency, and More

 |Food (cooked)||Serving||L-Tryptophan (mg) *†|

-Because the body can produce niacin from tryptophan, a lack of tryptophan intake can lead to niacin deficiency and several other health problems.
+Not getting enough dietary tryptophan is typically associated with malnutrition and several other vitamin and mineral deficiencies.
 For instance, pellagra is the most studied condition caused by insufficient intake of tryptophan or niacin.Pellagra.
 MedlinePlus.gov.
 Accessed on Jun 12th, 2022.
 Symptoms include dermatitis, dementia, diarrhea, abdominal pain, and loss of appetite.

 Some factors linked to low tryptophan status include:

 - Aging de Bie J, Guest J, Guillemin GJ, Grant R. Central kynurenine pathway shift with age in women.
 J Neurochem.
 2016 Mar;136(5):995-1003.

 - Obesity Cussotto S, et al. Tryptophan Metabolic Pathways Are Altered in Obesity and Are Associated With Systemic Inflammation.
 Front Immunol.
 2020;11:557.

 - Cognitive impairment Ramos-Chávez, L A et al. Low Serum Tryptophan Levels as an Indicator of Global Cognitive Performance in Nondemented Women over 50 Years of Age.
 Ox med cell long.
 2018.

 - Depression Islam MR, Ali S, et al. Evaluation of serum amino acids and non-enzymatic antioxidants in drug-naïve first-episode major depressive disorder.
 BMC Psychiatry.
 2020 Jun 24;20(1):333.